Derek-Siker/ACRE_CFx_Commodity_Price_Forecasting/README.md

     - Before running the code, make sure to first run package import and all helper functions at the bottom of the notebook.
   #### Data compatibility and acquisition
     - This code will work for any market data ingested via Barchart to construct the target feature as well either Barchart or Oilworld physical commodity contract data for input features.
-    - In order to obtain the data pertaining to Oilworld data please contact XXX.
+    - In order to obtain Oilworld data extract please contact Karl Tojic (karl_tojic@mckinsey.com).
 The data should contain a monthly price column with timestamps as well as the following physical 1-month forward contract price provided as either floats or integers:
         -  Soybean oil, US, fob Gulf
         -  Soybean oil,U.S.,fob Decatur
         -  Soybean oil,Dutch, fob ex-mill